uozuAho/ts_ai2/README.md

 # Typescript ai playground

-Typescript implementation of stuff from [Artificial Intelligence: A Modern Approach][aibook], plus other 'ai' doodlings. ai_lib is a standalone library.
-All the angular stuff is for visualisation within a browser.
+Typescript implementation of stuff from [Artificial Intelligence: A Modern Approach][aibook], plus other 'ai' doodlings.

 Currently migrating visualisations from https://github.com/uozuAho/ts_ai

+## Project structure

+- ai_lib/ is a standalone 'ai' library
+- console_apps/ contains 'ai' console apps.
+These can be run by compiling the project to js (`npm run tsc` or `yarn tsc`), then running with nodejs
+- everything else is part of the angular framework, which contains visualisations of some algorithms, and runs tests

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.1.